QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 >**Note** As you can see, it is possible to return multiple fields via `$select` using a comma-delimited list.

 You can use GET or POST, depending on query string complexity and length.
 For more information, see [Query using the REST API](https://docs.microsoft.com/azure/search/search-query-rest-api).

+## Challenge - Knowledge Store

+You can try to create a knwoledge store programmatically, using [this](https://docs.microsoft.com/en-us/azure/search/knowledge-store-howto) tutorial.
+Create a new blob container, don't use that one created in the previous lab, so you can keep both and compare the results.

 ## Next Step